okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 1. Select the client application that you want to configure.
 1. Go to the **Sign On** tab and click **Edit** in the **OpenID Connect ID Token** section.
 1. In the **Groups claim type** section, select **Expression**.
-1. In the **Groups claims filter** section, leave the default name `groups` (or add it if the box is empty) and add one of the three functions with the criteria for your dynamic group allow list.
+1. In the **Groups claims filter** section, leave the default name `groups` (or add it if the box is empty) and add one of the three functions with the criteria for your dynamic group allowlist.
 For this example, use `Groups.startsWith("OKTA", "IT", 10)`.
 1. Click **Save**.

 ### Request an ID token that contains the Groups claim